 Cell Phones & Cash

 The two biggest concerns while you’re away are usually these two things.
 How will I use my phone and what do I do about cash or using my credit card while abroad.
 For the cell phone, I like to just use the $10/day that AT&T offers.
-It allows you to use your phone the same way you do at home with no roaming charges.
+It allows you to use your phone plan the same way you do at home with no roaming charges.
 It can add up if you’re spending a long period of time away.
 To save money, you may want to get an international SIM card instead.

 International Travel Carry On Tips